 The other day, I got halfway through my workout and WAS NOT feeling it.
 I was lethargic and badly wanted to crawl back into my warm bed.

 So, I decided to do some sprints in my backyard instead.
 I changed mid-workout and had no real structure.
-It turned out that it was BEAUTIFUL and peaceful outside.
+It turned out that it was BEAUTIFUL outside.
 As a result, I was unusually fired up by the time I was done.

 In short, consider a change of routine, scenery, or time when you need a boost.